Comparing the latent features of universal machine-learning interatomic potentials: Results

 Fig.~\ref{fig:lips-errors_pet} shows the reconstruction errors among the final models from the described fine-tuning strategies, the pre-trained PET-MAD model, and a bespoke PET model trained from scratch on the LPS dataset.
 The reconstruction errors are notably low between all of the fine-tuned models (FF, HF, FTL, and HTL) and the pre-trained PET-MAD model, which signifies a high degree of similarity in their last-layer features despite differences in training protocols.
-This suggests that fine-tuning retains a strong bias from the pre-trained model.
+This suggests that the fine-tuned models retain a strong bias from the pre-trained model, which is also evident in the PCovR projections of the last-layer features (see Fig.~\ref{fig:lips-pcovr}).
 The bespoke model exhibits the highest reconstruction errors, yet the values are still moderate, revealing that its training has converged to a distinct yet nearby minima with respect to the other models.

 Fig.~\ref{fig:lips-evolution-erorrs-lips} shows the evolution of the reconstruction errors along the training trajectory computed relative to the fully converged model for each strategy.
-The bespoke model trained from scratch starts with high GFRE and LFRE, which gradually decay, yet remain above 0.09 for GFRE and 0.05 for LFRE even after 1000 epochs.
+The bespoke model trained from scratch starts with high GFRE and LFRE, which gradually decay, yet remain above numerical zero even after 1000 epochs (0.009 for GFRE and 0.005 for LFRE).
 In contrast, fine-tuned strategies begin with lower initial reconstruction errors due to pre-conditioning with the PET-MAD uMLIP, which then converge quickly to near-zero values.
 In FTL and HTL, the curve is not monotonic, and more than 400 epochs are needed for convergence, most likely due to the randomized head initialization.
 In HF, a similar number of epochs is needed to align the features with those of the final model, whereas FF converges the reconstruction errors to $< 0.01$ with only 20 epochs.
 This can be explained by the relative differences in the training degrees of freedom between the two strategies.
-Overall, the combination of low reconstruction errors in Fig.~\ref{fig:lips-errors_pet} and rapid convergence in Fig.~\ref{fig:lips-evolution-erorrs-lips} demonstrates that the last-layer features of PET-MAD provide a robust starting point for the finetuning strategies.
-This explains why uMLIPs converge rapidly to high accuracy when fine-tuned to a new, narrower dataset \cite{Kaur2025}.
+Overall, the combination of low reconstruction errors in Fig.~\ref{fig:lips-errors_pet} and rapid convergence in Fig.~\ref{fig:lips-evolution-erorrs-lips} demonstrates that the last-layer features of PET-MAD provide a robust starting point for the fine-tuning strategies.
+This provides further explanation as to why the uMLIPs can converge rapidly to high accuracy when fine-tuned to a new, narrower dataset \cite{Kaur2025}.